Resolved

 Scott Stechmesser No

-1. City Council voted 5-3 to table a proposed ordinance updating the city fee schedule.
+1. City Council voted 5-3 to table an ordinance to update the city’s master fee schedule.

 City Council